Tuplanolla/contents/README.md

 	(LICENSE (legal nonsense))

 It looks like a mess, so it's best to reset the configuration.
-We also have to rebuild the index since the configuration changes.
+We also have to rebuild the index to avoid confusing the parser later.

+	[user@arch /tmp]$ indefinix touch configure all %

+The configuration could also be removed instead.

-	[user@arch /tmp]$ indefinix touch -o % -a % -f % -i % -p % -hp % -ts %
+	[user@arch /tmp]$ indefinix touch --all %
 	[user@arch /tmp]$ indefinix obliterate
 	Do you really want to delete the configuration file "/home/user/.indefinix"? (y / N) y Obliterated the persistent configuration.

-Let's take a look at it again, but only at specific things.
+Let's take a look at the index again, but only at specific things.

 	[user@arch /tmp]$ indefinix lookup pictures documents LICENSE nothing/ more pictures   - not indexed